harumuki/thorsten-hans.com/_posts/2015-05-21-automate-everything-a-journey-from-github-over-codeship-to-docker-on-azure.md

 - Microsoft Azure
 - Docker

-If you don’t know those things go for google.
+If you don't know those things go for google.
 There are tons of introductions for each of those.

 ## The Sample App